-Manchester is seeing not only an increase in its population at a rapid rate (It experienced the greatest percentage growth outside London, with an increase of 19.
-Manchester's population is projected to reach 532,200 by 2021, an increase of 5.8% from 2011), but the age and wealth of its population is dropping and growing respectively.
+Manchester is seeing not only an increase in its population at a rapid rate (the city's population is projected to reach 532,200 by 2021, an increase of 5.8% from 2011), but the age and wealth of its population is dropping and growing respectively.

-The average age in Manchester,according to latest figures, is just 29.
+The average age in Manchester, according to latest figures, is just 29.
 The jobs that the city is creating are also mainly in high-income industries.
-As a whole, this has meant that not only is Manchester’s population getting younger, butthey’re getting richer.
+As a whole, this has meant that not only is Manchester’s population getting younger, but it's getting richer.
 For a city hoping to continue its current economic boom, that’s extremely good news.

 The one thing also known about wealthy young professionals in Manchester is that they like the freedom of private rentals, and that city centre living is a key priority for them.

 With that in mind, let’s take a look at the best places to live in Manchester, taking into consideration facilities, amenities, night life, cost of living and future potential for economic growth.

 Deansgate is home to some of Manchester’s most iconic bars and buildings, and is a hub of activity at the moment with buildings going up seemingly by the day.
 In slight contrast to some of the trendier and up-and-coming areas of the city, Deansgate tends to attract the more established and grander developers as well as shops, bars and restaurants.

 A stretch of the city known for its glamour, it’s home to some of the most famous and eye-catching buildings as well as the well loved Deansgate locks.
 Offering those who visit or call it home the chance to dress up and enjoy the finer parts of the city, it also hosts the Barton Arcade which has swanky barbers, boutique stores and beautiful coffee shops.